-- Jealously.
-Just be happy for people and you’ll be happier for yourself.
+1. Jealously.
+Be happy for people and you’ll be happier for yourself.

-- Reliance on alcohol.
+13. Reliance on alcohol or other mind-altering substances.
 Ground breaking I know, but if you feel like you need a drink to feel happy and free, that’s not okay.
 Alcohol is the farthest thing from an escape, it merely pushes your problems back a night and probably adds different ones.
 If you allow it to, it will control your happiness, and then wash it right down the drain like the lost disposable income that you spent on it.